wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-zero-trust/includes/zero-trust-implementation.md

 ## Automate provisioning to applications
 Once you have your users’ identities in Azure AD, you can use Azure AD to automate provisioning those user identities into your various cloud applications.
 G
-## et your logging and reporting in order
+## Get your logging and reporting in order
 Be sure to analyze the logs from Azure AD either in Azure or using a SIEM system of choice.

 ## Enact Zero Trust Principles